kevin-coelho/tawkify-react-form-demo/README.md

   Ultimately, `TawkifyFormListInput` should not be responsible for final validation of form submission / form data, so this is left up to the client.

+### Issues
+- During the "drag and drop" operation on Safari mobile, there is a minor spacing issue  for the `Regular list (controlled)`

 ### Setup
 - `git clone https://github.com/kevin-coelho/tawkify-react-form-demo.git`
 - `cd tawkify-react-form-demo`